f22labs/rn-boilerplate/README.md

 # :plate_with_cutlery: F22 React Native Boilerplate :plate_with_cutlery:

-This is a simple boilerplate that we for our react native projects.
+This is a simple boilerplate that we use for our react native projects.

 ## :arrow_down: How to use it